mroughan/AlephZeroHeroesData/MarvelCinematicUniverse/CastCount/Data/Scripts/README.md

 There are several main groups of files here:

-In many cases there are two files.
-The CSV file is the raw data, which is what we use.
-The TXT file is in a more convenient, human readable format for validation.
+1. script_text.json

+   is a JSON file with the full collected transcripts.
+The source meta-atribute indicats how the script was collected.
+Online scripts were collected from https://transcripts.fandom.com/wiki/<name_of_film> on the 17th of November.
+The transcript format reflects the style of text written on the website and differs between the films.
+PDF transcripts we extracted from the available PDFs in the ScriptPDFs folder.

-1. Lists (for each movie) of characters with their frequency of interaction
+2. Lists (for each movie) of characters with their frequency of interaction

    Fields:
    + Character: character names (note these are not all canonical)
    + Frequency: frequency with which they appear (in dialogue [2]) in the movie

-2. summary statistics
+3. summary statistics

    shannon_numbers.<suffix> -- summary statistics for effective cast
                                size based on number of conflicts